 2. Percentage-Based Penalty for Voluntary Disclosure

-Let us understand the two type of penalties for Voluntary Disclosure
+Let us understand the two types of penalties for Voluntary Disclosure

-Both, fixed based penalty and percentage based penalty will jointly be levied on making Voluntary Disclosure.
+Both, fixed based penalty and percentage based penalties will jointly be levied on making Voluntary Disclosure.
 The amount and percentage of penalties for Voluntary disclosure are detailed below:

 As mentioned in the above table, if the taxpayer uses the VAT Voluntary Disclosure form for the first time, 3,000 AED will be levied.
 For every repetition in using the VAT Voluntary Disclosure form, 5,000 AED shall be levied.